 This chapter is for those whose use cases require measurement data from Personal Health Devices (PHD) and need that data in FHIR format.
 In most cases PHDs are used when the measurements are taken by individuals who are not medical professionals and outside of the health care provider's institution.
 The individuals could be patients recovering at home from a serious operation, diabetics managing their condition while trying to live as normal a life as possible, or athletes wearing fitness devices keeping track of their training.
 Point of Care Devices (PoCD) used in acute care are not covered by this IG.
 There is a separate implementation guide here for such devices.

 Understanding the content of the FHIR resources specified in this IG should be straight forward.
 Familiarity with the MDC coding system is the only IEEE 11073 domain-specific knowledge required.
-In addition, there is only one extension used in the PHD related profiles and that is a reference to the Personal Health Gateway (PHG) Device resource in the PHD Observation profiles.
+In addition, there are only a few extensions used in the PHD related profiles.
+One supports a reference to the Personal Health Gateway (PHG) Device resource in the PHD Observation profiles.
 A PHG is the unit that is typically responsible for communicating with the PHD and encoding that data into FHIR.
 It may be a mobile phone, a PC, or a dedicated set-top box.
-Most of this IG is dedicated to the PHD to FHIR mapping that a PHG must follow.
-Those sections do require IEEE 11073 domain knowledge.
+Another supports linking the timelines of the PHG and the PHD via a Coincident Time Stamp Observation.

 The next sections examine each of the resources generated by PHGs following this IG.
 Note that all 'text' entries are optional.

 PHDs measurements are encoded into Observation resources.
-There are six types of measurement values that can be reported by PHDs.
+There are different types of measurement values that can be reported by PHDs.
 Each measurement value type has its own profile but the profiles differ only in the way the value of the measurement is reported in the Observation resource.
-The six measurement value types are:
+The supported measurement value types are:

 Every PHD measurement Observation resource contains the following information regardless of the measurement value type: